arichtman/nix/README.md

 - Configure what can be for Otel
 - Spire for node identity
 - Stop Spire agent dying if stale join token
+- Deploy Umami self-hosted
 - Secrets (Vault/OpenBao?)
+- Configure HTTP/2 connections only between nginx and Caddy to mitigate request smuggling.
+  Note: may require TLS as `protocols h2c` seems to break a lot of things.
 - More identity integration.
   Done:
   - Grafana